 Consider all the contributing factors and the demands that we are putting on our horses at this time of year.
-It is no wonder that maintaining weight and condition with some horses may be a problem.
-You may consider moving your horse onto a feed with a higher oil content such as Pure Condition; a fibre-based feed perfect for horses that may have dropped off in weight over winter.
-To learn more about Pure Condition click here.
+It is no wonder that maintaining weight and condition with some horses can be a problem.
+You may need to move your horse onto a feed with a higher oil content such as Pure Condition; a fibre-based feed perfect for horses that may have dropped off in weight over winter.

 A high oil feed can also be added to our horse’s diets to increase their calorie and protein intake.
 Linseed is perfect for the job as it is low in sugar and starch so won’t cause diet related excitable behaviour but will provide extra calories to support weight maintenance.